i-mscp-3rd-party/monsta-ftp/README.md

-# i-MSCP MonstaFTP Package
+# MonstaFTP for i-MSCP internet Multi Server Control Panel

-Repository which provides the i-MSCP MonstaFTP composer package.
-This package is automatically fetched and installed by the i-MSCP installer when needed.

-Upstream release: 2.1.x Serie
+This package provide the MonstaFTP Web-based FTP client for i-MSCP.